antontkv/tmuxNOC/README.md

 ### Can I use this script with my own .tmux.conf?

 Yes.
-Find `tmuxNOC` section in `tmux.conf`, there you find all the configuration for tmux that uses main `tmux_noc.py` script.
+Find `tmuxNOC` section in `tmux.conf`, there you find all the configuration for tmux that uses main `scripts/tmux_noc.py` script.
 You can copy it to your own config.

+### How telnet and SSH connections is made

+After you chose too connect to *New telnet* or *New SSH* you will be prompted to enter hostname.
+Everything you type there will be used as an arguments to the `telnet` and `ssh` commands on your system, so you can use any arguments you like.

+New tmux pane will be created that will run bash with custom rcfile `misc/tmux_noc_bashrc` and environment variable `PROMPT_COMMAND` set to *ssh* or *telnet*.
+So after you disconnected from the host, you can hit Enter to reconnect.

+For *telnet* some extra steps will be taken.
+The `TERM` will be set to `vt100-w` and *telnet* command will be run through `scripts/kbdfix.sh` that uses `expect` to fix backspace and delete keys.
+The reason why you can find [here](http://www.afterstep.org/keyboard.html).